vmware-tanzu-labs/yaml-overlay-tool/docs/sections/actions.md

 ### 2. Format

-The `format` action lets a Yot user do something with data looked up by a JSONPath query, and represented by `%s`.
-You can use `format` to put text before an existing value, after an existing value, or both before and after the existing vaue.
+The `format` action lets a Yot user do something with data looked up by a JSONPath query, where the returned value is represented by `%s`.
+You can use `format` to put text before an existing value, after an existing value, or both before and after the existing value.

 >**NOTE:** To use `%s` at the start of the `value` field, wrap the value in double-quotation marks.
 For example,`"%sSomeNewText"`.